Top Ebike Brands of 2026: Our Favorites List

 Ride1Up

-Ride1Up has earned its spot on our Top Ebike Brands for 2025 by remaining true to its mission of getting more people on bikes and fewer in cars.
+Ride1Up has earned its spot on our list by remaining true to its mission of getting more people on bikes and fewer in cars.
 The company’s founder, Kevin Duggar, exemplifies this passion, and it shines through in every model they produce.
 His dedication to creating quality, affordable ebikes was evident during our interview, where he shared insights into the brand’s philosophy and future.

 Specializing in commuter-style electric bikes, Ride1Up offers a diverse lineup without venturing into fat-tire territory.
 One of their most unique models, the Roadster V3, doesn’t even look like an ebike.
 With its slim, lightweight design and concealed battery, it masquerades as a traditional commuter bike—a perfect choice for those who prefer a minimalist aesthetic.
 Read our review of the Roadster V3.